trumant/gemara/README.md

 Activities in the Enforcement layer provide prevention or remediation based on assessment findings.

+Enforcement actions should be dictated by Layer 3 policies, and act on information gathered by Layer 3 evaluations.

-Enforcement may be built based on Layer 4 assessments.
-This layer ensures that the organization is able to take action based on the results of the assessments, such as by blocking the deployment of a resource that does not meet the organization's policies.
+This layer ensures that the organization is complying with policy when evidence of noncompliance is found, such as by blocking the deployment of a resource that does not meet the organization's policies.

 ### Layer 6: Audit